NidhiBhamoriya/Sorting-Visualizer/README.md

 # Sorting Visualizer

+## Overview
-### Sorting Visualizer is a web application that provides an interactive way to visualize classic sorting algorithms.
+***Sorting Visualizer is a web application that provides an interactive way to visualize classic sorting algorithms.***

--> I built this Sorting Visualizer using HTML, CSS, and JavaScript, with a focus on responsiveness to work seamlessly across devices, e.g., desktop and mobile devices.
+-> I built this Sorting Visualizer using **HTML, CSS, and JavaScript, with a focus on responsiveness to work seamlessly across devices, e.g., desktop and mobile devices.

--> I developed this project to visually demonstrate the working of three sorting algorithms: Bubble Sort, Selection Sort, and Insertion Sort.
+-> I developed this project to visually demonstrate the working of three sorting algorithms: **Bubble Sort**, **Selection Sort**, and **Insertion Sort**.